MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/manage-excel-templates.md

 ## Create an Excel template

 Templates display information from the view defined for a record type (entity).
-Depending on the Dynamics 365 Sales license that you have, select one of the tabs for specific information.
+Depending on the Dynamics 365 Sales license you have, select one of the following tabs for specific information:

 # [Sales Premium and Sales Enterprise](#tab/SE)